Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Discussion

-The \ac{VDEFNN} specification also defines overload detection metrics (TPR, TNR) for line overloads exceeding 100\,\% of rated capacity.
-In the evaluated scenarios, no line reaches this threshold (maximum: $98.6\,\%$), so line overload TPR cannot be evaluated.
-The congestion mechanism in these radial \ac{LV} networks is transformer overloading and voltage-band violations, not line overloading.
-This finding suggests that the \ac{VDEFNN} detection framework could be extended to include transformer overload detection and voltage-band violation detection as additional evaluation targets.
+The \ac{VDEFNN} specification defines detection metrics (sensitivity and specificity) for three congestion types: transformer overloading, cable overloading, and voltage-band violations~\cite{VDEFNN2024StateEstimationLV}.
+In the evaluated scenarios, no line exceeds its thermal rating (maximum: \mbox{$98.6\,\%$}), so cable overload detection cannot be evaluated.
+The dominant congestion mechanisms in these radial \ac{LV} networks are transformer overloading and voltage-band violations, consistent with the congestion types in the \ac{VDEFNN} framework.
+However, the present results show that the transformer power is directly measured under K2 and K1, so the operationally relevant \ac{SE} contribution is the detection of voltage-band violations.

 \paragraph{LV State Estimation Literature} The \ac{BC-Mod} branch-current formulation belongs to the class of \ac{WLS} state estimators for radial \ac{LV} networks.
-The mean errors observed under K3 ($\bar{\varepsilon} \approx 6$--$35\,\%$) are consistent with the range reported for profile-based pseudo-measurement approaches: Angioni et al.~\cite{Angioni2016} report mean errors of $10$--$30\,\%$ for H0-based estimators in radial feeders at $15\,\%$ penetration.
+The mean errors observed under K3 ($\bar{\varepsilon} \approx 6$--$42\,\%$) are consistent with the range reported for profile-based pseudo-measurement approaches: Angioni et al.~\cite{Angioni2016} report mean errors of $10$--$30\,\%$ for H0-based estimators in radial feeders at $15\,\%$ penetration.
 Koch et al.~\cite{kochSmartMetersGrid2023} show that smart meter substitution becomes feasible only at deployment rates of $30$--$60\,\%$, consistent with the finding that K3 accuracy does not improve meaningfully below these levels.
 Von der Heyden et al.~\cite{vonderheydenPrivacyPreservingPowerFlow2025} address the complementary problem of data privacy by demonstrating that power flow analysis can be performed on cryptographically hidden prosumer data, which may help overcome regulatory barriers to higher measurement penetration.

 A recent systematic review~\cite{wagnerSystematicReviewState2026} emphasizes that state estimation accuracy in \ac{LV} grids is primarily driven by observability and the joint design of sensing, data fusion, and estimation.
-This is consistent with the present finding that transformer-based anchoring substantially reduces voltage errors across all equipment levels.
+The present finding that transformer-based anchoring substantially reduces voltage errors across all equipment levels confirms this.